mcmonkeyprojects/Sentinel/README.md

 - /sentinel kill - Kills the NPC.
 - /sentinel respawn - Respawns the NPC.

+### Sentry user?

+Type "/sentinel sentryimport" on a server running both Sentry and Sentinel to instantly transfer all data to Sentinel!

 ### Permissions
 - sentinel.basic for the /sentinel command
 - sentinel.admin to edit other player's Sentinel NPCs.